Skip to main content

 As a former NCAA Division I track and field athlete, I know what it feels like to trust your body completely.
 And I know what it feels like when that trust is broken.
 Rebuilding it requires more than being told to "do your Kegels."
 It requires someone who understands the mechanics, the evidence, and the emotional weight of not feeling like yourself.

-So, Is It Worth It?
+So, Is Pelvic Floor PT Worth It?

 The only way to know for sure is to get assessed by someone qualified to tell you what is going on and what can be done about it.